Home > Heating > When Should You Actually Use Emergency Heat?

 The emergency heat setting on your thermostat can feel like a mystery.
 When do you use it?
 What does it even do?
 This confusion has led to a lot of myths that can end up costing you money and putting unnecessary strain on your HVAC system.
 Many homeowners see that little “EM Heat” switch and assume it’s a turbo button for extra warmth on the coldest days, but that’s not its purpose at all.
 Understanding the difference between how your heat pump normally operates and what emergency heat is for is key to keeping your home comfortable and your energy bills in check.
 Let’s clear up some of the most common misconceptions so you can feel confident managing your home’s heat this winter and know exactly when—and when not—to flip that switch.

-Myth #1: Flip It On Just Because It’s Freezing
+Myth #1: You Should Use It Whenever It’s Freezing

 It’s a common mistake to think that when the temperature really plummets, you should switch on the emergency heat.
 The truth is, your heat pump is designed to handle cold weather.
 The “emergency” in emergency heat means just that—it’s for true emergencies.
 You should only manually turn on the EM heat setting if your primary heat pump has stopped working or is seriously malfunctioning.
 For regular cold days, trust your system to do its job.
 It will automatically use its auxiliary heat strips as needed to supplement the heat pump without you having to do a thing.